 Let's go

-If you are a fan of French chanson and love Hélène Segara’s Elle, tu l’aimes? you will love this Portuguese song, which had become a classic.
+If you are a fan of French chanson and love Hélène Segara's Elle, tu l'aimes? you will love this Portuguese song, which has become a classic.
 Cançao do Mar is nothing more or less than the Portuguese version of the French song.
-Proof that even French vocal music can be influenced by traditional Portuguese songs.
+Proof that even French vocal music can be influenced by famous Portuguese songs.
+All of Portugal is bundled into one song: love, poetry, ambiance, lyricism, and a beautiful voice to convey it.
+Far from gospel or children's rhymes, this song includes many of the distinctive aspects of Portuguese music.

-Pedro Abrunhosa - Beijo
+4. Classic Portuguese Song: Pedro Abrunhosa - Beijo

-Beijo is a melancholic tune, simple, without unnecessary embellishments, the vocals accompanied by (almost) nothing but an acoustic piano with just a touch of electronics - that’s the type of music Abrunhosa delivers.
+A music hinting at saudade, but somewhat more festive and rhythmic, more modern - like this classic of Portuguese music.
+Beijo is a melancholic tune, simple, without unnecessary embellishments, the vocals accompanied by (almost) nothing but an acoustic piano with just a touch of electronics - that's the type of music Abrunhosa delivers.

-Pedro Abrunhose was born in Porto in the 1960s and is well known in the Portuguese music scene today.
+Pedro Abrunhosa was born in Porto in the 1960s and is well known in the Portuguese music scene today.
 Among other things, he founded a school of jazz.
 His songs tell stories that speak to all of us, whether happy, sad, dramatic or joyful.
 This local artist makes you eager to learn Portuguese and enter a whole new musical world.

-Portuguese Songs: João Pedro Pais - Mentira
+6. Portuguese Songs: João Pedro Pais - Mentira

-Again, it’s all of Portugal’s sensitivity anchored in our time and modernised.
-Between chanson full of saudade and a large, popular voice that - most notably - produced one of the most successful albums in the history of the Portuguese music industry, João Pedro Pais represents Portugal in all its splendour, emotional and lyrical, sweet and engaging at once.
+Again, it's all of Portugal's sensitivity anchored in our time and modernised.
+Between chanson full of saudade and a large, popular voice that - most notably - produced one of the most successful albums in the history of the Portuguese music industry, João Pedro Pais represents Portugal in all its splendor, emotional and lyrical, sweet and engaging at once.

 Some hits, but more than that - Pais' music paints a portrait of Portugal, his home country which propelled him to stardom thanks to the television show Chuva de Estrelas.
 Accompanied by piano as the sole instrument, there are no unnecessary embellishments, just the Portuguese language and the accents and intonations it brings to a strong music.

-Madredeus - Haja O Ques Houver
+5. Madredeus - Haja O Que Houver

 Madredeus is a group that takes its name from a neighbourhood in Lisbon east of the Alfama.
 First performed in 1997, the vocals of this song are sung by a woman who takes us far, far away…